miku/batchdata/README.md

 > powers several Spotify features including recommendations, top lists, A/B test
 > analysis, external reports, internal dashboards, and many more.

-Conceptually, Luigi is similar to GNU Make where you have certain tasks and these tasks in turn may have dependencies on other tasks.
+Conceptually, Luigi is similar to [GNU Make](https://www.gnu.org/software/make/) where you have certain tasks and these tasks in turn may have dependencies on other tasks.

 In 2018, one of the original authors works on other interesting things - and there are more alternatives and sites for this problem.

 # User list

 * https://github.com/spotify/luigi#who-uses-luigi

+Example uses:

+*

 # Extensions, Branches